paich64/C64MEGA65/README.md

   Otherwise it starts at the root folder.
 * The file browser only shows files with a valid file extension.
   Currently, we only support `.d64`.

+### Writing to disk images

+The C64 core supports not only reading from D64 disk images but also writing so that you can save your gaming high-scores and work productively with the C64 for example by saving documents in GEOS or by saving your BASIC programs.

+Important things to know about how writing to disk images works:

+* While the C64 is saving something, the drive led is green.
+* When the C64 is done saving and everything is OK, the led goes off.
+* In case of an error, the led is blinking green.
+* When the C64 successfully saved something then it was only written to an internal buffer; it is not yet written to the SD card.
+Wait 2 seconds after the C64 is done writing and you will see the drive led will automatically turn yellow.
+This is the process of actually saving all the changes to the SD card.
+It happens seamlessly in the background, you do not need to do anything specific.
+* To prevent data corruption after saving something: Never turn the MEGA65 off or remove the SD card before the drive led turned yellow and went off afterwards.
+* If you did not save anything, then the drive led will not turn yellow.

 Flicker-free HDMI
 -----------------